Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 UFO 50 has a bigger selection of "Must Play" games than [tool tip="I like UFO 50 better than the Megadrive, but what *don't* I like better than the megadrive?"]many older consoles[/tool].

 Such comparisons are a bit unfair, though.
-While UFO 50 tries to lean into it's conceit, it lacks verisimilitude.
+While UFO 50 tries to lean into its conceit, it lacks verisimilitude.
 Although some of the earlier games are simpler and some of the later games are more complex, it isn't 100% committed to the bit.
 It can't be.
 This is just the brutal reality for a collection of games, made by a handful of people, over what I believe was the last decade.

 While this might mirror the actual life of a console, goals drift.
 Both over time and from developer to developer.
 The LX series of personal computers would also be an early innovator in deck builders, roguelites, metroidvanias, and other genres.